khalidsalomao/SimpleHelpers.Net/docs/objectpool.md

 Simple to use, fast, lightweight and thread-safe object pool for objects that are expensive to create or could efficiently be reused.

-Note: this nuget package contains c# source code and depends on System.Collections.Concurrent introduced in .Net 4.0.
+Note: this nuget package contains C# source code and depends on System.Collections.Concurrent introduced in .Net 4.0.

 Features